dome9/cloud-supervisor/README.md

 ## AWS IAM permissions
-AS the script will perform AWS API actions it'll need to have permissions to do so.
-If running locally make sure that the relevant user profile have enough permissions.
+As the script performs AWS API actions it needs to have relevant permissions to do so.<br/>
+If running *locally* (your workstation) make sure that the relevant *user profile* have enough permissions.
-If running from EC2 Insytance - make sure that the instance's role have this policy.
+If running from *EC2 Instance* - make sure that the *instance's role* has relevant policy.<br/>
-If running from AWS Lambda, make sure the role have the default Lambda policy plus the relevant one.
+If running from *AWS Lambda*, make sure the role have the default Lambda policy plus the relevant one.

 For the built-in functions this is the required AWS IAM policy:
 ```json
 {